abdllhh/StructuredAttention-Efficient-Transformer-Attention-via-Algorithmic-Optimization/README.md

 ### KD-Tree for approximate similarity search:

-Instead of comparing each query with all keys (O(n²)), use a KD-tree to find the most similar keys in O(log n) time This approximates the full attention but dramatically reduces computation for long sequences Only compute attention weights for the most relevant keys (top-k selection)
+- Instead of comparing each query with all keys (O(n²)), use a KD-tree to find the most similar keys in O(log n) time
+- This approximates the full attention but dramatically reduces computation for long sequences
+- Only compute attention weights for the most relevant keys (top-k selection)

 ### Segment Trees for efficient reduction operations:

-Use segment trees to optimize the max-finding in softmax computation Parallelize the normalization step across different segments Enable efficient prefix sum calculations for cumulative operations
+- Use segment trees to optimize the max-finding in softmax computation
+- Parallelize the normalization step across different segments
+- Enable efficient prefix sum calculations for cumulative operations

 ### Sparse attention patterns implementation:

-Traditional attention computes dense attention weights Your implementation will create sparse attention matrices Focus computational resources only on the most important connections
+- Traditional attention computes dense attention weights
+- This implementation tries to create sparse attention matrices
+- Focus computational resources only on the most important connections